Skip to the content.

 Installing ipyrad

-To start the terminal on the jupyter dashboard, click “Terminal” in the Launcher. png
+To start the terminal on the Jupyter dashboard, click “Terminal” in the Launcher. png

 After it’s finished type ‘exit’ and then open another terminal.
 Your prompt should now look like this:

-(base) jovyan@493222dbc32d:~$
+(ipyrad) jovyan@493222dbc32d:~$

 Installing ipyrad on your home system